Miracle on 34th Street: Production

 The original trailer for Miracle on 34th Street omitted any mention of its Christmas themes.

 Throughout the process of getting this script accepted by the PCA, the movie underwent multiple title changes, starting as My Heart Tells Me and then progressing into The Big Heart, It's Only Human, and Meet Me at Dawn, and finally ending with the name Miracle on 34th Street.
 These title changes all happened within a four-month period.
 These title changes occurred while the filmmakers were fixing any other discrepancies that the PCA required them to fix before the production of the film could begin.

 O'Hara was initially reluctant to take the role, having recently moved back to post-war Ireland.
 She immediately changed her mind after reading the script and came back to the United States for the film.

-John Payne was on suspension at the studio and took the role to get back into work.
+Payne was on suspension at the studio and took the role to get back into work.
 However, it was his last film for Fox.

 Cecil Kellaway turned down the role of Kris Kringle, which eventually went to his cousin Edmund Gwenn.

 Miracle on 34th Street was shot on location in New York City, with the Macy's Thanksgiving Day Parade sequences filmed live while the 1946 parade was happening.
-"It was a mad scramble to get all the shots we needed, and we got to do each scene only once," Maureen O'Hara recalled in her memoir.
+"It was a mad scramble to get all the shots we needed, and we got to do each scene only once," O'Hara recalled in her memoir.
 "It was bitterly cold that day, and Edmund and I envied Natalie (Wood) and John Payne, who were watching the parade from a window."

 Arthur Jacobson, assistant director, filmed the Macy's Parade on Thanksgiving morning with nine cameras simultaneously.
 He said he "plunked actors Edmund Gwenn and Natalie Wood in the department store cafeteria line during a weekday lunch-rush".
-When Maureen O'Hara requested a special police escort for a Christmas shopping spree through Macy's he said, "I know New Yorkers.
+When O'Hara requested a special police escort for a Christmas shopping spree through Macy's, he said, "I know New Yorkers.
 They aren't going to pay any attention to you.
 And don't wear a bandanna around your head or dark glasses.
 Just be normal."

-Although the film is set during the Christmas season, studio head Darryl F. Zanuck, who apparently didn't like the film, insisted that it be released in May, arguing that more people go to the movies in warmer weather.
+Although the film is set during the Christmas season, studio head Darryl F. Zanuck, who apparently did not like the film, insisted that it be released in May, arguing that more people go to the movies in warmer weather.
 The studio rushed to promote it while keeping its Christmas setting a secret.
 Fox's promotional trailer depicted a fictional producer roaming the studio backlot and encountering such stars as Rex Harrison, Anne Baxter, Peggy Ann Garner, and Dick Haymes extolling the virtues of the film.
 In addition, the movie posters prominently featured O'Hara and Payne, with Gwenn's character kept in the background.
 The film opened in New York City at the Roxy Theatre on June 4, 1947.
 By contrast, modern home video packaging has Gwenn and Wood dominating the imagery, with the DVD release having Kringle in his Santa Claus costume.